CQC Inspection update

 SAM's is a GP Training Practice and our GP trainer is Dr. Obi Okoye.

-We also have Anthony Owusu-Ansah who has started his training on a Wednesday to be a Physician Associate.
-Please make him feel welcome.
+We have Anthony Owusu-Ansah who has started his training as a Physician Associate and you will see him in consultations.

 New members of staff